ryo-ngked/data-science-training-2025/Khadijah Suhaimi/README.md

 - [remove and adding functions]

 **Challenges Faced**:
 - [I tried many times to figure out the coding for the answer.
-Some i am able to get the correct answer after clicking hint.For harder question, i straight away ask for solution]
+Some i am able to get the correct answer after clicking hint.
+For harder question, i straight away ask for solution.
+I get some input from the solution]
 - [For lessons 4, question 5,i dont understand where to write the answer]
 - [1 week for all lessons is challenging]
+- [ I am so unfamilliar with coding.
+So, I find it very challenging]

 **Next Steps**:
 - [Move to next lesson]